 Historically, doing market research or just a simple survey, at least in Argentina, was something reserved for companies that had the budget to invest in search of that information.
 Today, data is accessible and conclusive.
 As you measure the different USPs in different audiences and adjust the messages, you achieve an understanding that colors the entire communication.
 Briefs are more precise and, logically, creativity flows.
 We have been working with Telecentro for a year and a half in this direction, together with Tribu, the strategic marketing agency driven by data from Pablo Gazzera, former EVP of Unilever.
 Results are excellent.
-It has become Tribu+Dandy today’s success.
+It has become Tribu + Dandy’s success today.

 Recently, you created the latest Telecentro’s campaign, “Attributes”.
 How did the idea come up and what was the objective of the campaign?

-“Atributos” has been developed in five spots where we communicate the company’s differentials.
+“Attributes” has been developed in five spots where we communicate the company’s differentiating factors.
 Using a classic split screen method, together with an always effective dose of humor, we claim that Telecentro gives you more and charges you less.
 There is not much to think about, just switch to Telecento.
-The idea comes from analyzed data in different “precision marketing” campaigns, where we saw which are the assets that different audiences value the most.
+The idea comes from analyzing data in different “precision marketing” campaigns, where we saw which assets different audiences value the most.
 We noticed that many of them are unique attributes and that our main competitor does not offer them.
 This is how the creative idea came about.
 The objective of the campaign is to keep raising the perception of the brand’s quality.
 It is consistent with the company’s constant investment in technology to improve its offer of services.
 The campaign has just launched so we still have no results to share, but we are very confident and pleased with the films, print and digital pieces.
 Data allows you to travel roads with GPS.

 How do you manage the relationship with your clients, in terms of both the creative process and the production of communication ideas, in the midst of a complex context such as the pandemic?